nethesis/vue-components/README.md

 # @nethesis/vue-components

+This library contains:
-This library contains a set of Vue components used in Nethesis products.
+- a collection of Vue 3 components based on [Flowbite](https://flowbite.com/)
+- a set of utility functions

 ## Installation